Recognize symptoms of Zoom fatigue, and learn how to combat them. Don’t let video meetings burn out you and your employees.

 4 symptoms of Zoom fatigue

-- Feeling drained after work.
-Between staring at a screen, technical glitches, and constant distractions (hello coworker’s screaming toddler), Zoom meetings feel like more work, and they can wear you out.
-Additionally, virtual communication makes it harder to read people’s emotions and puts added stress on our brain, trying to interpret it all.
+Zoom can drain our physical and mental energy.
+Between staring at a screen,(on all different devices), visual and audio glitches, and constant distractions (hello, coworker’s screaming toddler), even non-work Zoom meetings feel like work.
+And they can wear you out.
+Additionally, virtual communication makes it harder to read people’s emotions.
+This puts added stress on our brains to interpret social cues..